ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/storage/documents-compression.dotnet.markdown

 {NOTE: }

 * The __Documents Compression__ feature employs the [Zstd compression algorithm](https://github.com/facebook/zstd)
   to achieve more efficient data storage with constantly improving compression ratios.

-* Documents compression can be set for all collections or for selected collections.
+* Documents compression can be set for all collections, selected collections, and revisions.
-  Revisions compression is turned on for all collections by default.
+  Default compression settings are [configurable](../../server/configuration/database-configuration#databases.compression.compressallcollectionsdefault).

 * When turned on, compression will be applied to:
   * __New documents__:
       * A new document that is saved will be compressed.
   * __Existing documents__:
       * Existing documents that are modified and saved will be compressed.
-      * Existing documents that are Not modified are compressed when executing the
+      * Existing documents that are Not modified will only be compressed when executing the
         [compact database operation](../../client-api/operations/server-wide/compact-database#compaction-triggers-compression).

-* Compression can be set from the [Studio](../../studio/database/settings/documents-compression#database-storage-report),
+* Compression can be set from the [Studio](../../studio/database/settings/documents-compression),
   or by updating the database record from the Client API, see below.

 * In this page: